Mongolia On a Budget

 - It is almost essential that you do a tour while you're in Mongolia.
 There is almost no public transportation and roads in many parts of the country are little more than tire tracks.
 You can organize your tour after you arrive in Ulaan Batar.
 Hostels in the capital city are usually the best place to organize everything.
 If you're in the country during the summer months then you likely won't have any trouble finding people to join your trip.

 - Tours through Mongolia can range dramatically in length.
-Most people choose to do about a ten day tour as this allows enough time to get outside of the immediate vicinity around Ulaan Batar, but is still not too time consuming.
+Most people choose to do a 7 to 10 day tour as this allows enough time to get outside of the immediate vicinity around Ulaan Batar, but is still not too time consuming.
 If you're hoping to see more of the country you'll need at least two or three weeks.
 It may be more challenging to find others to join your tour if you go for this longer time period, but it will be well worth the effort as you will see so much more.
+Here is an overview of the tour we took with all of our fantastic experiences.

 - Before leaving for your tour it is a good idea to stock up on snack food.
 Most guides prepare food for travelers and although the food can be quite good, it can sometimes become monotonous.
 You'll appreciate having snacks with you during your time outside of the city.